csi-lk/csi.lk/src/pages/articles/blocking-page-navigation-in-reactjs.md

 ---
 # Blocking page navigation in a ReactJS Application (React Router)

+_This article originally appeared on the [Message Media Developer Blog](https://developers.messagemedia.com/blocking-page-navigation-in-a-reactjs-application-react-router/), be sure to check it out._

 Our product owner came to us with an interesting problem the other day, in the latest release of the [MessageMedia Frontend](https://hub.messagemedia.com) we have a new payment portal for customers to pay invoices, when a user is in the process of paying a bill we need to block navigation, or in his words:

 > As a billing contact